Classmates.com: History

-In May 2016, the StayFriends sites were sold to Ströer.

-In August 2015, Classmates was acquired from United Online by PeopleConnect Holdings, Inc., a portfolio company of H.I.G.
-Capital, for $30 million.
+In August 2015, Classmates was acquired by PeopleConnect Holdings, Inc., a portfolio company of H.I.G.
+Capital.
 Classmates is now operated as a division of PeopleConnect, which also owns Intelius.

+In 2020, PeopleConnect completed a merger with The Control Group, a provider of B2C information services located in San Diego, California.

 Classmates Media Corporation's business model is based on user-generated content and revenue from paid subscriptions and advertising sales.

+As of 2023, under the PeopleConnect leadership team, including CEO Steven Gray & CFO Sach Barot, the B2C information services division of PeopleConnect operates from the San Diego location.
+The Classmates division, led by President Sarah Howe, is located in Bellevue, Washington.

 Users and ranking among other social networking sites

-The only time Classmates appeared on Hitwise's top 10 list of social networking websites was June 2009, when it appeared tenth with 0.45% market share.
+The only time Classmates appeared on Hitwise's top 10 list of social networking websites was in June 2009, when it appeared tenth with a 0.45% market share.

 In early 2008, Nielsen Online had ranked Classmates as number three in unique monthly visitors (U.S. home, work) among social networking sites.

-As of June 30, 2008, Classmates Media had more than 50 million members, but only 3.8 million paying subscribers.
+As of June 30, 2008, Classmates Media had approximately 3.8 million paying subscribers, reflecting a 41% increase from the previous year.

 In 2006, television program The View mentioned Classmates.com as having more than 40 million members in the United States and Canada.

 According to the Online Publishers Association Paid Content U.S. Market Spending Report, Classmates.com was Number 4 among the Top 25 Web Destinations Ranked by Consumer Content Revenue in both 2002 and 2003 (the last years that individual site rankings were broken out).
 As more users have moved to Facebook, the site has fallen in popularity.
-Classmates.com was one of the first social networks.
-However, its habit of continuously charging customers with small fees prevented it from reaching the scale and popularity of later social sites.

-As of 2015 (the year the company turned 20), Classmates had over 70 million current members.
+In 2015 (the year the company turned 20), Classmates had over 70 million current members.

 Privacy

-Classmates.com members use real names, not screen names (although some members use a fake name).
-Member privacy is protected through a double-blind email system, so email addresses and contact information are never revealed unless self-disclosed by members one-on-one.
+Classmates.com members use real names, not screen names, including maiden names.
+Member privacy is protected, so email addresses and contact information are never revealed unless self-disclosed by members one-on-one.

-Registering and networking

-It is free to register as a basic member of Classmates.com.
-Basic members can: